HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 as links to several activities and classes that libraries can implement to help students develop the skills they need.

-##Mission, Vision, and Values Statements for the Portola Middle School
+##Mission, Vision, and Values Statements for the P------ Middle School
 Library Media Center

 ###Mission Statement

-The mission of the Portola Middle School Library Program is to foster information literacy and a love of reading in Portola students, and to provide a safe and supportive environment for Portola students to study, research, read, collaborate, and relax.
+The mission of the P------ Middle School Library Program is to foster information literacy and a love of reading in P------ students, and to provide a safe and supportive environment for P------ students to study, research, read, collaborate, and relax.
 The library pursues this mission by providing access to print and digital resources, implementing scholastic and enrichment programming, collaborating with teachers, and